HuddleHouse/progblog.io/source/_posts/2017-01-07-Angular-2-Firebase-Tutorial-Part-4-Adding-Email-Password-Authentication.md

   }
 ```

 We now have two ways for a user to be able to login.
-If they are are using Google we need to get thier name from `auth.gooogle` and `auth.auth` otherwise.
+If they are are using Google we need to get their name from `auth.gooogle` and `auth.auth` otherwise.

 ## Conclusion